Answers to your questions in regards to the ending of the suspension period caused by Covid-19

 20. Further questions?

-Should you have any questions in regard to case-related matters, please send an email to firstname.lastname@example.org.
-Telephone calls made to the Registry’s toll-free line (1-844-365-9662) will be answered from 8:00 a.m. to 5:00 p.m.
+Should you have any questions in regard to case-related matters, we strongly encourage you to send your questions by email to firstname.lastname@example.org as our capacity to respond to telephone inquiries is reduced.
+Telephone calls made to the Registry’s toll-free line (1-844-365-9662) will only be answered from 12:00 p.m. to 5:00 p.m.
 Eastern time.
-We appreciate your patience and understanding as we gradually reopen the Supreme Court building and begin the fall session.
+We appreciate your patience and understanding.

 - Date modified: